raetha/wyzesense2mqtt/docs/HA_MQTT_COMPLIANCE.md

   the payload starts with `wyzesense_<mac>_`. (v1 payloads predate the `origin` tag, so identification relies on the topic/unique_id naming convention rather than `origin.name`.)
-- Flags any whose MAC isn't in the current `sensors.yaml`.
+- Flags any whose MAC isn't in any dongle's `sensors.yaml`.
 - Without `--apply`, just lists what it found (dry run).
 - With `--apply`, clears the found topic(s) plus any other schema versions' topics and state/status topics for that MAC.